LSD Toxicity

 Approach Considerations

 Prior to patient management considerations, the clinician must first assess the entire situation in terms of scene safety.
 Is there an actual or potential threat of violence not only to himself or herself but also to the healthcare team?
 If the answer to that question is in the affirmative, then it is incumbent upon the team to approach the patient in an expeditious manner while limiting harmful exposure to the team.
-Developing guidelines, teaching those guidelines, and table-topping or exercising those guidelines helps to ensure that this type of patient is addressed in a calm, measured, and safe fashion—safe not only for the patient but also for the staff.[36, 37]
+Developing guidelines, teaching those guidelines, and table-topping or exercising those guidelines help to ensure that this type of patient is addressed in a calm, measured, and safe fashion—safe not only for the patient but also for the staff.[51, 52]

 Excessive physical restraint should be avoided because of potential complications of LSD intoxication, such as hyperthermia and/or rhabdomyolysis.